 Gudmund Ågotnes, a postdoctoral fellow (PDF) and social anthropologist from Norway, brings experience in qualitative research on care services with multi-ethnic workforces.
 View profile here.

 Donna Baines, Professor and Chair, Social Work and Policy Studies, University of Sydney, Australia, provides expert knowledge of care work, international comparative analyses and anti-oppressive theory with a focus on equity.
 View profile here.

 Albert Banerjee, sociologist and CoFAS Marie Curie Research Fellow, Stockholm University, Sweden, will offer critical perspectives on FPE.
 View profile here.

 Sara Charlesworth, brings socio-legal expertise on front-line aged care and care work migration.
-She is Professor and Deputy Head of School, Research & Innovation School of Management, and an executive of Centre for People, Organisation & Work, RMIT, Australia.
+She is Professor Emeritus, and former Deputy Head of School, Research & Innovation School of Management, and an executive of Centre for People, Organisation & Work, RMIT, Australia.
 View profile here.